cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-fugu15max.md

 ## Installing necessary software

-1. Open the Files application
-1. Go to where you saved the Ellekit `.deb` file
-1. Tap on the Sileo `.deb` file
+1. Open the Sileo Nightly
-1. Tap on the `Share` icon at the top right of the screen
+1. Tap on the "Sources" tab
-1. Tap `Sileo Nightly`
+1. Tap the `+` button, then add `https://ellekit.space/`
+1. One the repository is added, tap on it, then tap on "All Categories"
 1. Tap "Install"
 1. Tap the "Queued" bar at the bottom of the page
 1. Tap "Confirm"
-1. Once finished, tap `Restart SpringBoard`
+1. Once finished, tap `Restart SpringBoard Later`
-1. After the device finishes respringing, reopen Sileo Nightly
-1. Tap on the "Sources" tab
+1. Go back to the list of repositories on the "Sources" tab
 1. Tap the `+` button, then add `https://dhinakg.github.io/repo/`
 1. Once the repository is added, tap on it, then tap on "All Categories"
 1. Tap on `Sileo (Nightly Channel)`